Sunday 5th June 2016

 Saturday 4th June 2016

 Mayar and Driesh are sometimes known as the celestial twins of the Angus Glens as they sit near the end of Glen Clova above Glen Doll on the northern edge of the county of Angus and the southern edge of the Cairngorms National Park.
-One of the gems of the area is the nature reserve Corrie Fee, which I was keen to visit, so upon finding conflicting guidance on the route I decided to follow Ralph Storer’s direction that sent me into the corrie at the start of my walk.
+One of the gems of the area is the nature reserve Corrie Fee, which I was keen to visit, so upon finding conflicting guidance on the route I decided to follow Ralph Storer’s direction which sent me into the corrie at the start of my walk.
 Therefore, setting off I walked through the conifer plantation that is typical of many that litter the Angus Glens following colour coded posts that I hoped would lead me into Corrie Fee.
 My walk through the wood was enlivened by small information boards designed for children that amused me and kept my interest as I continued along the forest tracks until eventually I reached a wow moment when I emerged from the wood into the great bowl of Corrie Fee.

 An awesome sight lay before me of great crags encircling the corrie with a fine waterfall cascading into a stream that meanders delightfully through a beautiful meadow.
 The whole sight of Corrie Fee was awe-inspiring, but I had heard that the nature reserve was also a botanist’s dream with a host of rare, tiny, alpine flowers growing in the corrie, so eagerly I made my way along the path beside the stream and through the delightful meadow that covers the floor of the corrie.
 I wish I could name some of the flowers that I saw growing beside the path, but instead all I could do was gaze at the splendid flowers at my feet while occasionally gazing up at the awesome crags that surrounded me.
 Later the waterfall attracted my eye as I reached the far end of the corrie floor and began to climb the steep terrain on a good path that meanders up the corrie past the waterfall.

-I was in a dream as I walked on this great path past a beautiful little waterfall through spectacular crags and out of the delightful corrie to emerge onto the rolling mountain plateau.
+I was in a dream as I walked on this great path past a beautiful little waterfall beside spectacular crags and out of the delightful corrie to emerge onto the rolling mountain plateau.
 The terrain was a significant contrast to the delights of Corrie Fee as now the gradients were gradual with no rock underfoot and little variation in the blanket grass under foot.
-However, blue skies and the sense of being in mountain scenery again lightened my spirits and spurred me on out of the upper corrie and up the gentle slopes to the top of Mayar.
-This may not have felt like a great Munro, but I was nevertheless at the top of a mountain above three thousand feet high with hazy views south into the long Angus Glens.
+However, blue skies and the sense of being in mountain scenery again lightened my spirits and spurred me on out of the upper corrie and up gentle slopes to the top of Mayar.
+This may not have felt like a great Munro, but I was nevertheless at the top of a mountain more than three thousand feet high with hazy views south into the long Angus Glens.
 Although I had not seen many people during my ascent I would now encounter loads as my walk took place on the same weekend, without my realising it beforehand, as the Angus Glens Walking Festival.

 The walking festival people seemed to be obsessed with having their picture taken beside and on top of the summit trig point, despite the whole area being covered in daddy longlegs (crane fly).
-I was content to just have my lunch before setting off back down the mountain taking a more precipitous, craggy path looking steeply down into Corrie Kilbo until I reached the Kilbo Path on the Shank of Drumfollow.
+I was content to just have my lunch before setting off back down the mountain taking a more precipitous, craggy path steeply down into Corrie Kilbo until I reached the Kilbo Path on the Shank of Drumfollow.
 Rather than following the path I stayed at the top of the ridge and followed it all the way down the shank with great views west into Corrie Fee and Glen Doll.
-In the near perfect weather the views over the craggy walls of Corrie Fee and onto the mountain landscape of the White Mounth were spellbinding and kept my attention all the way down the ridge until I eventually joined the Kilbo Path and entered the Glen Doll conifer plantation.
-I was in awe of Glen Doll three years ago when I spent just one night there, but now that I was able to spend the whole day there I was even more in wonder of the spectacle of this amazing place.
+In near perfect weather the views over the craggy walls of Corrie Fee and onto the mountain landscape of the White Mounth beyond were spellbinding and kept my attention all the way down the ridge until I eventually joined the Kilbo Path and entered the Glen Doll conifer plantation.
+I had been in awe of Glen Doll three years ago when I spent just one night there, but now that I was able to spend the whole day I was even more in wonder of the spectacle of this amazing place.

 Soon after entering the wood I crossed the Kilbo Burn and came across some delightful woodland flowers growing in a place where sunlight had broken through the dark conifer canopy.
-This beautiful and unexpected display kept me going later in the descent through the dreary conifer plantation until I eventually reached the bottom of the valley.
+This beautiful and unexpected display kept me going while later in the descent I passed through the dreary conifer plantation until I eventually reached the bottom of the valley.
 By the time I reached the packed car park it was still quite early in the day, so I decided to pick one of the way-marked walks which climbs the western slopes of Cairn Derg on a zigzagging forest track through the plantation until it reaches a viewpoint beside a lovely stream looking along the length of Glen Doll, unfortunately the view was spoilt by a dense haze.
-However, while drinking the water from the stream I was able to reflect on this amazing day when I had enjoyed walking through the awesome Corrie Fee that alone demands a return visit and up to the celestial twins of the Angus Glens, and on this day as part of the Angus Glens Walking Festival, two, deservedly, very popular Munros.
+However, while drinking the water from the stream I was able to reflect on this amazing day when I had enjoyed walking through awesome Corrie Fee that alone demands a return visit and up to the celestial twins of the Angus Glens, and on this day as part of the Angus Glens Walking Festival, two, deservedly, very popular Munros.
 After waiting for this walk many years, Glen Doll and the weather had not let me down.

 Thursday, 14 July 2016